iamupo/FrontendMentor-Solutions/interactive-pricing-component-main/readme.md

 ![Screenshot](img/screenshot.jpg)

-You can view the live version of this project on GitHub Pages: [Time tracking dashboard](https://iamupo.github.io/FrontendMentor-Solutions/interactive-pricing-component-main/)
+You can view the live version of this project on GitHub Pages: [Interactive pricing component](https://iamupo.github.io/FrontendMentor-Solutions/interactive-pricing-component-main/)

 ## View Code Repo